Perturbation-theory informed integrators for cosmological simulations: Introduction

 \item The shell-crossing of particles leads to a singularity in the derivative of the acceleration field, which formally limits the global order of convergence to $\nicefrac{3}{2}$ for collapse along a single spatial axis in the cold limit ($\to$~\textbf{Proposition~\textbf{\ref{prop:convergence_loss}}}). \end{itemize}

-After having studied general DKD integrators for cosmological simulations, we turn toward the second major subject of this work in Section~\ref{sec:lpt_integrators}, namely integrators inspired by LPT.
+After having studied general DKD integrators for cosmological simulations, we turn towards the second major subject of this work in Section~\ref{sec:lpt_integrators}, namely integrators inspired by LPT.
 We proceed as follows:

-\begin{itemize} \item We define a class of integrators for which the kick operation is formulated in terms of a modified momentum variable $\vecb{\mPi}$, which describes the rate of change of the coordinates w.r.t. the growth factor $D^{+}$ ($\to$~\textbf{Definition~\ref{def:pi_integrator}}).
+\begin{itemize} \item We define a class of integrators for which the kick operation is formulated in terms of a modified momentum variable $\vecb{\mPi}$, which describes the rate of change of the coordinates w.r.t.\ the growth factor $D^{+}$ ($\to$~\textbf{Definition~\ref{def:pi_integrator}}).

 \item We derive a simple necessary and sufficient condition for such integrators to be `Zel'dovich consistent', by which we mean that the exact solution in 1D prior to shell-crossing (given by the Zel'dovich solution) is correctly reproduced ($\to$ \textbf{Proposition~\ref{prop:characterisation_of_zeldovich_consistency}}).